zpipe07/vue-weather/README.md

 There were some things that I didn't get to implement in the time limit:

+- Move data fetching outside of `<WeatherInfo />` component into a composable.
-- Cache data responses; it probably isn't necessary to refetch data when navigating between tabs
+- Cache data responses; it probably isn't necessary to refetch data when navigating between tabs.
-- Improve icon and description determination for "Next 5 days" component; the current implementation sets the icon and description based on the first hourly instance of the day
+- Improve icon and description determination for "Next 5 days" component; the current implementation sets the icon and description based on the first hourly instance of the day which is ok, but could be improved.

 ## Run the project